 - 2 eggs

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

-- ½ cup butter, melted
+- ½ cup butter - melted

 - 1 cup brown sugar

-- 2-3 teaspoons salt (or to taste)
+- 2-3 teaspoons salt - (or to taste)

-- ½ cup milk or heavy cream
+- ½ cup heavy cream - or milk

 - ½ cup brown sugar

-- ⅓ cup flour
+- ½ cup flour

 - ⅓ cup melted butter

 - 1 cup chopped pecans

 - 3-4 cups mini marshmallows

-- In a bowl combine brown sugar, flour, ⅓ cup melted butter, and pecans and mix well (with a spoon, not a mixer).
+- In a bowl combine brown sugar, flour, 1/3 cup melted butter, and pecans and mix well (with a spoon, not a mixer).
 Sprinkle mixture over potatoes (it's okay if potatoes aren't completely covered).